Techno-Economic Comparison of Battery Swap Systems and Fast Charging for Battery-Powered Construction Machinery

 • Ideally initial knowledge of battery systems and off-highway machinery

-• Ideally experience in programming / data science with Matlab or Python
+• Ideally experience in programming with Matlab or Python

 • Enjoy working in a team